freshbooks/ember-responsive/README.md

 By default, this addon will generate an initializer in `app/initializers/responsive.js` that injects the media service app-wide.
 If the `media` property conflicts with other addons or you wish to use manual injection (`Ember.service.inject`) you can override this file.

-## Updating
+## Updating to 2.x

 When updating this addon, make sure to run the generate command.
 Choose `no` to overriding existing files, unless you want the defaults.
+This command has to be run when updating to 2.x if your application relies on automatic injection.
+Because as of version 1.2.9, the addon will generate an initializer to allow users to customize injection.

 `ember g ember-responsive`